 Food stamps are not cash, but benefits provided on electronic benefits transfer (EBT) cards that can be used at local grocery stores, convenience stores and certain farmers’ markets.
 Generally, in order to be eligible for this program, you must meet its income requirements.

 Once you have determined that you meet the program’s eligibility requirements, the next step is to file a food stamp application form.
 Fortunately, there are several ways to apply for SNAP in Hawaii.
 Read below to learn more about the SNAP enrollment process.

 What do you need to apply for food stamps in Hawaii?

-When filling out the food stamps application, you will need to provide certain identifying details regarding you and your spouse, such as your names, dates of birth and contact information.
+When filling out the food stamps application, you will need to provide certain identifying details regarding you, your spouse, and other household members, including your names, dates of birth and contact information.
 Additionally, you can expect to provide the following:

 - Household size

 - Household members

 Furthermore, you will need the Social Security numbers (SSNs) of qualifying household members on hand.
 After submitting your SNAP application, a local representative will contact you to provide any additional documentation that verifies the information you have provided on the form.

 To learn more about the type of documentation needed to apply for food stamps, download our free guide.